BY COLTON WOOTEN

 The Deerfield Beach Festival of the Arts will assemble again this January 27 and 28 along the strip of shops that line 21st Avenue by the International Fishing Pier, where an order of approximately 125 artisans — chosen for their excellence by the the Deerfield Cultural Committee — will peddle their wares.
 There will be live musical performances, a food court and an exhibit of artwork by local students.

-As death by starvation does not a prolific artist make, artists must support themselves somehow, and venturing to the beach to proffer one’s goods by the sound of the sea is a romantic notion not only.
-It is also an opportunity for artists to profit from their work, to paper the gaps between their talents and their toil with hard-earned capital, ultimately with an end toward funding future projects.
+Because death by starvation does not a prolific artist make, artists must support themselves somehow — and venturing to the beach to proffer one’s goods by the shore is a romantic notion not only; it is also an opportunity for artists to profit from their work, to paper the gaps between their talents and their toil with hard-earned capital, usually with an end toward funding future projects.

-Winter in South Florida remains a lucrative period for local economies as part-time residents make their pilgrimages from the chillier northeast down to the Gold Coast, and local businesses can expect an influx of the madding crowd come January.
-Douglas Brandow is one such part-time resident who divides his time between two states — Florida and New York — three continents, and six countries.
+Douglas Brandow is a part-time resident of South Florida who divides his time between two states — Florida and New York — three continents, and six countries.
 Brandow is a gemologist and one of this year’s festival winners under the rubric of jewelry.

-Brandow, a trained archaeologist who is 61-years-old, graduated from Norwich University in 1978 and has since then worked around the world as a gemologist, fabricating jewelry from gems that he mines from rock formations all over West Africa: Botswana, Zambia, Nigeria, and Ghana — where he once owned a home.
-A few years ago, however, he sold his house in Ghana, and prefers now to live among the natives in their villages, in their huts, on his expeditions to the continent.
-After a few months of digging and having excavated what he will use for his work, he comes back to America with his found treasure.
+Brandow, 61, an archaeologist who graduated from Norwich University 1978, fabricates jewelry from gems that he mines from rock formations all over West Africa: Botswana, Zambia, Nigeria, and Ghana — where he once owned a home.
+A few years ago, however, he sold his house in Ghana, and prefers now to live among the natives on his expeditions to the continent, within their villages, whom he claims are happy to accommodate Western guests.
+After a few months of digging, and having excavated what he will use for his work, he takes what he has found and travels home to America.

-“I bring [the gems] back and cut them, a process that opens a great deal of the dynamics of that specimen — and I internalize that, basically, into my soul,” he said of his lapidary work with stones, a tentative process of bringing a gem’s particularity to the surface to shine more beautifully with the light.
-As an archaeologist and as an artist, Brandow speaks elliptically, idiomatically, in the kind of shorthand that is common to craftsmen of a certain expertise: “All is ordained around the diction of the stone,” he said.
+“I bring [the gems] back and cut them, a process that opens a great deal of the dynamics of that specimen — and I internalize that, basically, into my soul,” he said of his lapidary work with stones, a tentative process of bringing a gem’s particularity to the surface to shine more brilliantly with the light.
+As an archaeologist and artist, Brandow speaks elliptically, idiomatically, in the shorthand common to craftsmen of a certain expertise: “All is ordained around the diction of the stone,” he said.

-The jewelry has about it a near-Precambrian quality, invoking distances and histories traversed.
+A lot of the jewelry has about it a near-Precambrian quality, invoking distances and histories traversed to reveal something earthy and ancient.
 Much of modern design tends toward quiet restraint.
-But looking at Brandow’s work, which tends rather toward the old Baroque style, one begins to appreciate the point at which that quiet modern center tilts to reveal something earthy and ancient.
-The impression is that of an intricate collaboration between man and nature — of a lovely, remembered thing deliberately constructed out of some shattered sense of time.
+But looking at Brandow’s work — in which there are references also to the old Baroque style — one begins to appreciate the point at which that quiet modern center tilts.
+The impression is that of an intimate collaboration between man and nature, of lovely remembered things constructed out of some shattered sense of time.

 Tiffany Beasi works as a graphic designer by day for Slim Fast and its partner companies, on a freelance basis, and paints pictures of landscapes by night in utter hues of yellow, red, orange, and brown.
 Her painting of a tree won this year’s poster contest for the Festival of the Arts, and winning poster contest was for several years a goal of Beasi’s.
 She spoke of submitting her work consistently and meeting only rejection.
 After Beasi funneled her skills as a graphic designer into her contest submissions, using her command of market forces to appeal to a larger audience, to paint the kinds of images that other people might want to see, she won.